Chrys-code/PWA/README.md

   - Clone
   - Run npm install in root folder where procfile can be found
   - Run npx webpack in the same folder
-  - Run npm run ws
+  - Run the server with preferred package you have